 Key performance indicators (KPIs) are important for any organization.
-They measure the success or failure of an initiative with specific metrics and can be used to make informed decisions about future strategies.
+They measure the success or failure of initiatives, projects and products with specific metrics and can be used to make informed decisions about future strategies.
 However, there is no one single definition of what a KPI is; instead, they come in many forms.
 KPIs are key metrics for product and project managers and are used to track the success of products and projects.
 This blog post will explore two types of KPIs – leading KPIs and lagging KPIs – as well as provide some examples.

 What are KPIs?

 KPIs are defined as a quantitative measure that indicates the performance of a project or product which in turn is used to measure the overall outcome/impact of a project or product implementation.
 KPIs are also defined as specific measurable values for evaluating how well the objectives have been achieved, how successful the initiatives have been.
+KPIs help in defining and tracking the direction in which business initiatives are taken to achieve one or more business objectives.
 Tracking KPIs help identify the areas that need improvement and allows decision-makers to make data-driven decisions.
+Tracking KPIs help ascertain a hypothesis and align the strategies accordingly.
 KPIs are key to data-driven decision-making.

 The examples of KPIs include some of the following: